 And that is not all… the gut and the brain have a two-way communication system.
-The gut forms a link between the emotional and cognitive centres of our brain along a two-way communication network linking the brain and the gut through various mechanisms.
+The gut forms a link between the emotional and cognitive centers of our brain along a two-way communication network linking the brain and the gut through various mechanisms.
 Alterations in the gut microbiota can have a significant effect on mental health.
-Research has shown that leaky gut and resulting systemic inflammation can cause depression, anxiety, memory problems including Alzheimer’s disease and learning disabilities.
+Research has shown that leaky gut and resulting systemic inflammation can cause depression, anxiety, memory problems, and learning disabilities.

 COMMON SIGNS AND SYMPTOMS OF A LEAKY GUT

 - Gas and bloating/constipation or diarrhea

 - Frequent bladder infections